BardOfCodes/render_wt_pt_proj/readme.md

 2) Projecting the 3D keypoints to 2D keypoints and pruning of points based on depth.

-3) Example Utility of this: Computing optical-flow-like-disparity for 3D models.
+3) Example Utility of this: Computing proxy Optical-FLow maps for 3D models.

+## Add examples:

 # Necessary Installations